GaziYucel/pidManager/README.md

 - Manual adding sample PIDs and labels
 - Allows suggesting PIDs and Labels from DataCite
-- Marks samples already added with text strike through
+- Marks samples already added to the list

 # Screenshot(s) / screen recording(s)